 - Voting Power: It has the right to vote for the corporate decisions concerned and limited to the company.

-Difference between Shareholder and Stakeholder
+Shareholder Vs Stakeholder

-- Stakeholders are not owners of the company but shareholders are the owners of the company.
+- Stakeholders are not owners of the company, but shareholders are the owners of the company.
 The number of shares decides their percentage of ownership.